denglert/2HDM-param-scan/README.md

 This should point to the directory where the *.a are placed.

 - INCDIRLINK
-This should point to the directory where 2HDMC/src is installed e.g. ~/packages/2HDMC-1.7.0/src/
+This should point to the directory where 2HDMC/src is installed e.g. `~/packages/2HDMC-1.7.0/src/`

-You may also wish to change the compiler from ifort to gcc/g++ in ./src/Makefile.
+You may also wish to change the compiler from ifort to gcc/g++ in `./src/Makefile`.

-If everything is done properly you should be able to compile with just typing 'make' and produce a binary in ./bin directory (./bin/ParameterScan_Hybrid_MultiDim)
+If everything is done properly you should be able to compile with just typing `make` and produce a binary in `./bin` directory (`./bin/ParameterScan_Hybrid_MultiDim`)

 ### Usage: